Learn WIP with Joy – File Protection Deep Dive – Part 3

 Part 2 – the backup/restore form of the master key, which is used in case, the system fails to detect password changes and thereby fails to update the password encryption key, uses the backup to recover the previous key and regenerate Part 1.

-However, the file encryption process remains identical as explained above, in the sense, that the file content gets encrypted using a symmetric key which in turn is protected by an asymmetric key.
+However, the file encryption process remains identical, as explained above, in the sense that the file content gets encrypted using a symmetric key, which in turn is protected by an asymmetric key.
 The encryption key itself remains stored in the current user profile.

-The key information is at location %UserProfile%\AppData\Local\Microsoft\EDP\Recovery
+The key information is at the location %UserProfile%\AppData\Local\Microsoft\EDP\Recovery

 EFS encryption – How secure is the protection?